-'''

-PER: Children = five WRONG - not a name

-PER: Spouse = his wife WRONG - not a name
+PER: Children = five WRONG - not a name PER: Spouse = his wife WRONG - not a name

-'''

-In some cases, systems may return extraneous text along with the names that constitute a filler.
-Following standard practice for Wikipedia infoboxes, fillers that include articles (the, a, & an) or nominal pre-modifiers are acceptable, though not preferred.
+In some cases, systems may return extraneous or incomplete text strings as part of the names that constitute a filler.
+Following standard practice for Wikipedia infoboxes, fillers that include articles (the, a, & an), titles (Dr., Ms., etc.), or nominal modifiers are acceptable, though not preferred.
 However, as in the last example below, systems will sometimes include too much extraneous text for a filler, in which case the response should be marked 'wrong' or 'inexact' (see Section 2.4 for details on selecting the appropriate filler assessment category).

 Text Excerpt Acceptable Filler?

 the Department of State acceptable

 Department of State preferred

+Rev. Al Sharpton acceptable

+Al Sharpton preferred

+Republican acceptable

+Republican Party preferred

 coach Joe Gibbs acceptable

 Joe Gibbs preferred

 city of Baltimore acceptable

 Baltimore preferred

 the singer-songwriter Hank acceptable

 Williams

 Hank Williams preferred

 the singer-songwriter Hank unacceptable

 Williams who had a string of top

 hits